-2.1.
+- 2.1.
 Before the event starts, a cleaning and disinfection plan shall be prepared clearly identifying which areas are to be cleaned, how often, and the cleaning and disinfectant agents to be used.
-For multi-day events, cleaning and disinfec-tion must be carried out at the end of each day of the event.
-2.2.
+For multi-day events, cleaning and disinfection must be carried out at the end of each day of the event. - 2.2.
 All hand contact surfaces must be disinfected prior to the start of the event (in particular, door handles, handles/grips, lift buttons and grips, table surfaces, etc.).
-Hand contact surfaces with intensive contact over the course of a day are to be disinfected repeatedly.
-2.3.
+Hand contact surfaces with intensive contact over the course of a day are to be disinfected repeatedly. - 2.3.
 Floors must be cleaned on every working day; with large numbers of guests, the floors are to be cleaned additionally as required by the level of visible soiling.
-These surfaces do not require disinfection.
-2.4.
+These surfaces do not require disinfection. - 2.4.
 Before starting work, all employees must disinfect their hands.
-All visitors to the event must clean or disinfect their hands during the accreditation process.
-2.5.
-For the entire duration of producing the event, clearly visible disinfectant dispensers must be installed at all the venue's entrances and exits and at neuralgic points.
+All visitors to the event must clean or disinfect their hands during the accreditation process. - 2.5.
+For the entire duration of producing the event, clearly visible disinfectant dispensers must be installed at all the venue's entrances and exits and at neuralgic points. - 2.6.
+The event personnel does have to wear a mask (mask of medical standard).